 ALYSSA JOHNSEN, M.D., PH.D.

-Alyssa Johnsen, M.D., Ph.D., is Vice President and Rheumatology/Autoimmunity Disease Area Leader for the Immunology Therapeutic Area at Janssen Research & Development, LLC.
-In this role, Alyssa is responsible for driving scientific leadership in rheumatology and related immune-mediated conditions, overseeing innovative compounds across multiple phases of development.
+Alyssa Johnsen, M.D., Ph.D., is Vice President, Rheumatology and Maternal-Fetal Disease Area Leader for the Immunology Therapeutic Area at Janssen Research & Development, LLC.
+In this role, Alyssa is responsible for driving scientific leadership in rheumatology and maternal-fetal health, overseeing innovative compounds across multiple phases of development.

 Earlier in her career, Alyssa was a faculty member in the Division of Rheumatology at the Brigham and Women’s Hospital and subsequently the University of Pennsylvania, performing basic and translational research in autoimmune diseases as well as caring for rheumatology patients.